Poottaatha Poottukkal: Plot

 Fissures occur in a married couple's relationship when they are unable to conceive a child.
 The wife is later enamoured by a young man who gives her attention.
 What happens next forms the rest of the story.

 Production

-Poottaatha Poottukkal is based on the novel Uravugal by writer Ponneelan.
+Poottaatha Poottukkal is based on the novel Uravugal by Ponneelan.
 Panchu Arunachalam approached Mahendran to make a film based on this novel; despite initial reservations to direct due to its concept, he agreed after reading the end of the novel.
 Mahendran felt Bollywood actors Naseeruddin Shah and Smita Patil would be the perfect choice for this story, but Arunachalam felt Patil would create confusions in call sheets and insisted Mahendran to use local actors.
 Rajinikanth was featured in initial publicity material but did not appear in the finished film; he had reportedly been offered to act but declined.
 Charulatha who earlier acted in Mahendran's previous film Uthiripookkal portraying Vijayan's second wife was chosen as the lead actress while Arunachalam wanted Malayalam actor Jayan for husband's character; he was eventually chosen.
 The filming was primarily held at Nagercoil.